Chase Ink Business Preferred review: The best business card — now with a highest-ever 100k point bonus

-Now there are some exclusions.
+There are some exclusions.
 For instance, lost phones are not covered, and covered phones must have been purchased new.
-But considering how expensive cell phones are nowadays, this is a fantastic benefit to have and could save you some serious cash if your phone is accidentally damaged!
+But considering how expensive cell phones are nowadays, this is a fantastic benefit to have and could save you some serious cash if your phone is accidentally damaged.

 The card also provides primary auto-rental insurance when you rent a car for business purposes, as long as you decline the Collision Damage Waiver (CDW) through the car rental agency.
 This can end up saving you a ton of money.

 With primary rental car insurance coverage, you typically will not be required to file any insurance claim with your own car insurance company because the credit card insurance will generally pick up the bill for physical damage, towing charges and damages arising from theft.

 Team member Harlan saved nearly $700 thanks to primary rental insurance from his Chase Sapphire Reserve card when his rental car got dinged on the passenger side door.
 So instead of paying ~$700 out of pocket, he simply filed a claim with his credit card and had them pick up the bill instead.

-When you purchase an eligible item with the card, you can receive up to an additional year of warranty coverage, provided the original manufacturer’s warranty is 3 years or less.
+When you purchase an eligible item with the card, you can receive up to an additional year of warranty coverage, provided the original manufacturer’s warranty is three years or less.
 This coverage has a cap of $10,000 per claim, and $50,000 per account.